 Namespaces

-All elements of the DDX, Groups, Dimensions, Variables, and Attributes can contain an associated Namespace element.
+All elements of the DMR, Groups, Dimensions, Variables, and Attributes can contain an associated Namespace element.
 The namespace’s value is defined in the form of an XML style URI string defining the context for interpreting the element containing the namespace.
 Suppose, hypothetically, that we wanted to specify that an Attribute is to be interpreted as a CF convention [].
 One might specify this as follows.